TamimEhsan/interview-questions-bangladesh/docs/companies/revesystems.md

 | Technologies Used| Java, Kotlin, Swift |

 ## Introduction
-[REVE Systems](https://www.revesoft.com/) specializes in delivering VoIP software solutions, with a focus on mobile VoIP, softswitch, and billing solutions.
+[REVE Systems](https://www.revesoft.com/) specializes in delivering VoIP (Voice over IP) software solutions, with a focus on mobile VoIP, softswitch, and billing solutions.
+They have different departments such as Research & Development (R&D), E-Gov, Reve Chat, etc. In this article, the recruitment process for the R&D department for the DEV roles (Junior Software Engineer) is presented.
+They perform campus recruitment.
+At first, all the CVs from the participants (final year undergrad students who were to graduate soon) were collected.
+Then, an online MCQ-based exam was carried out followed by two online technical rounds.
+At last, an onsite CTO round was performed.

 ## Interview Stages